kramse/kea-it-sikkerhed/softwaresikkerhed/lektionsplan.md

 * Expectations for this course
 * Literature list walkthrough
-* Kali Linux introduction
+* Linux introduction

-Kali Linux is a toolbox we will use and participants will use a virtual machine
+Debian and Kali Linux are toolboxes we will use and participants will use virtual machines

 Exercises
+* Debian Linux installation
 * Kali Linux installation

 **Lab setup and programming knowledge**

 *
-*
+* Find the level of programming in the group

 Exercises
+* Run small programs: Python, Shell script
+* Setup JuiceShop

+**Initial Overview**

+* Introduction to Methods
+* Strategies for Security Testing
+* Design vs Implementation
+* Common  Secure Design Issues
+* Poor Use of Cryptography
-*
+* Input Validation

+Exercises
+* Try a few attacks in the JuiceShop

-**Initial overview, SDLC and risk ranking**
+** SDLC and Risk Ranking**

 *
 *